-WAR DIARY of AA Laporte Payne 5 June 1917
+A.A.
+Laporte Payne letter to Muriel 5 June 1917

-I must close.
-A wretched runner has just come in, panting for breath, and scared out of his wits, with some urgent papers.
-It is rather terrifying at night in the dark with all our guns firing round about us and the Boche doing the same.
-You can’t hear the beastly things until they burst.
+I can’t write any more now.
+A wretched runner has just come in panting for breath, and scared out of his wits, with some urgent papers.
+It is rather terrifying at night in the dark with all our guns all round firing and the Boche doing the same thing you can’t hear the beastly things until they burst.

 Hope you are still well & enjoying your work

 Many kisses and thoughts.